4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 > If `VP SET CUSTOM FUNCTIONS` is called multiple times for the same area, in the same session, only the last call is taken into account.

-Pass the name of the 4D View Pro area in *vpAreaName*.
+Passez le nom de la zone 4D View Pro dans *vpAreaName*.
 Si vous passez un nom inexistant, une erreur est retournée.

 In the *formulaObj* parameter, pass an object containing the 4D formulas that can be called from 4D View Pro formulas as well as additional properties.
 Each `customFunction` property passed in *formulaObj* becomes the name of a function in the 4D View Pro area.